xwil560/263-Project/README.md

-# 263-Project
+# ENGSCI 263 Computational Mechanics Group Project

-263 Group Project
+Project 5 Group 15 - Thermal Recovery of Bitumen on the West Coast

 We have used data from a pilot study in steam injection for bitumen extraction on the West Coast of the South Island to model and forecast how the temperature and pressure of a control volume would likely behave in a continued thermal recovery project proposed by Todd Energy.
 Within this folder we have: